panosbino/SURFR-pipeline/README.md

 ## Software Requirements

-We recommend running the SURFR pipeline on a computational cluster with a job scheduling system such as **SLURM**.
+We recommend running the SURFR pipeline on a computational cluster with a job scheduling system such as **SLURM** for analysis of very large datasets such us the ones used in the *Kalogeropoulos et al., 2025 (preprint)* manuscript.
+For smaller datasets the pipeline can be also run locally.

 The following software is required:
 - [Samtools](http://www.htslib.org/)